matloff/fasteR/README.md

 Here I intended the body of the loop to consist of a *block* of two statements, not one, so I needed to tell R that, by enclosing them with '{' and '}.

+Entering code line-by-line as above, is a quick and convenient way to create a short loop or function.
+But generally, we use a text editor, either standalone as with the famous Vim, and as part of an IDE like RStudio.
+But for now, we'll work as above.

 For your convenience, below is the code itself, no '+' symbols.
 You can copy-and-paste into R, with the result as above.